mulib/zira-client/README.md

 - Keep that key secure, and don't share it with 3rd party.

 ## Getting started
 Use your favorit http client to access our API functions.
-Just for demonstration, we'll use request library.
+Below is plain HTTP request.

 ```
-POST /zira-client HTTP/1.1
+POST /zira-client/post HTTP/1.1
 Host: api.zira.us
 Content-Type: application/json
 Content-Length: 86